philipturner/molecular-renderer/README.md

 - Use triple-buffering, compact the acceleration structure every 3 frames.
 - Use Metal 3 fast resource loading to fetch geometry data from disk, 3 frames ahead.
 - Use Metal lossless compression for double-buffered intermediate textures.
 - Profile tile-based hybrid rasterization against full ray tracing, may solve divergence problems.
+Optimize for very complex scenes.
 - Determine whether to use ray query API.
 - Store previous frame's transform data to re-project the intersection position onto the screen, generating a screen-space motion vector.